OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/03-ECG-Setup.md

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/EMG_Cyton_Setup.jpg?raw=true" width="60%">

+If using the **Ganglion board**, please check your set-up with these following steps, noting that on the Ganglion board there are 4 channels available.

+A) The four switches on the Ganglion should be in the default UP position.

+B) Your ground electrode should be connected to the bottom D_G pin (Driven Ground).
+The bottom row of pins is closer to the flat surface on which your Ganglion is placed.

+C) Each channel needs two electrodes - one connected to the top pin, the other to the bottom pin.
+You can connect up to four sampling locations on the chest to the input channels 1 through 4.
+Thus, nine cables, including the ground electrode in step B, are needed to use all four channels of the Ganglion board to obtain ECG.

 After making these connections, connect the Skintact sticky electrodes to the snap electrodes **prior to applying to the skin**.

 ## 2. Connect the electrodes to your body

 1. Connect the ground electrode to a bony part of the chest, such as the sternum.
-2. Connect top and bottom N1P pin to opposite sides of your chest.
+2. Connect top and bottom N1P pin on the Cyton (+1 and -1 pins on the Ganglion) to opposite sides of your chest.

 By doing this, we are instructing the data to measure the electric potential difference across your chest, which will in turn display your heart signals.